-This information can be obtained only by reviewing all of an entity's activities for that year.
-One of the criteria that would be reviewed is whether the association is carrying on a trade or business.
-CRA takes the position that "carrying on a trade or business directly attributable to, or connected with, pursuing the non-profit goals and activities of an association will not cause it to be considered to be operated for profit purposes."147 Our review of the various cases and CRA documents indicates that the following are indicia that an activity is not carrying on a trade or business:

-- there must be a causal relationship between the profit-making activity and the exempt purposes;148 - the income generating activity must be carried on, and the resulting income must be used by, the corporation in carrying out its exempt objectives;149 - the income generating activity must be directly attributable to, or connected with, pursuing the non-profit goals and activities of the organization;150 - the income generating activity can only be an incident of its purposes, but not the principal activity of the corporation;151 and - the earning of income must not be an operating motivation and it must not be the focus of the activity of the organization (e.g. where the activities have been undertaken; if more than 50% of assets, revenue, time, attention and efforts have been expended; taking into account various factors, including the purpose for which the business was originally commenced, the history and evolution of its operations, and the manner in which the business is conducted;152 or where the activity is merely earning passive investment income153).
+Second, CRA takes the position that "carrying on a trade or business directly attributable to, or connected with, pursuing the non-profit goals and activities of an association will not cause it to be considered to be operated for profit purposes."
+144 Whether an entity is operated exclusively for non-profit purposes will depend on whether the association is carrying on a trade or business.
+A review of the case law and CRA publications indicates that the following are indicia that an activity is not carrying on a trade or business: there is a causal relationship between the profit-making activity and the exempt purposes: 145 the income generating activity is carried on, and the resulting income is used by, the corporation in carrying out its exempt objectives; 146 the income generating activity is directly attributable to, or connected with, pursuing the non-profit goals and activities of the organization;147 the income generating activity is only an incident of its purposes, but not the principal activity of the corporation; 148 and the earning of income is not an operating motivation and it is not the focus of the activity of the organization (e.g. where the activities have been undertaken; if more than 50% of assets, revenue, time, attention and efforts have been expended; taking into account various factors, including the purpose for which the business was originally commenced, the history and evolution of its operations, and the manner in which the business is conducted; 149 or where the activity is merely earning passive investment income150).
+However, if the objective of an NPO is to operate a business to earn profits, it is doubtful that these criteria can be met.
+Nevertheless, the utilization of an NPO may be appropriate in some circumstances (e.g. by holding title to income generating real property without other active business activities).

-148 Technical Interpretation 2002-0153887 dated August 19, 2002.
+Technical Interpretation 2002-0153887 dated August 19, 2002.

-149 CRA, document number 9704605 dated February 17, 1998; Gull Bay Development Corporation v.
-Her Majesty the Queen.
+146 CRA, document number 9704605 dated February 17, 1998; Gull Bay Development Corporation v.
+Her Majesty the Queen .
 84 D.T.C.
 6040 (F.C.T.D.).
+147 Supra note 138 at paragraph 7.

-151 L.I.U.N.A.
+148 L.I.U.N.A.
 Local 527 Members' Training Trust Fund v.
 The Queen, [1992] 2 CTC 2410, 92 D.T.C.
 2365.

-152 CRA, document number 2004-0060451E5, dated April 1, 2004, and CRA, Interpretation Bulletin IT-73R6 on "The Small Business Deduction"; Tourbec (1979) Inc. v.
+149 CRA, document number 2004-0060451E5, dated April 1, 2004, and CRA, Interpretation Bulletin IT-73R6 on "The Small Business Deduction": Tourbec (1979) Inc. v.
 M.N.R 88 D.T.C.
 1442; CRA, document number 2002-0119895 dated May 13, 2002; L.I.U.N.A.
 Local 527 Members' Training Trust Fund v.
 The Queen, [1992] 2 C.T.C.
 2410, 92 D.T.C.
-2365.
+2365; and BBM Canada v.
+The Queen, 2008 CarswellNat 1844, 2008 TCC 341, 2008 DTC 4129 (T.C.C.).
+150 Ibid.